BurneyFM/babycam/README.md

 ## Requirements

 * Raspberry Pi Zero W with OS installed on microSD card
-* Infrared Pi Camera with attached infrared LEDs and switchable IR-Cut filter
+* Infrared Pi Camera with attached infrared LEDs and switchable IR-Cut filter (solder wire to pin 26 of the Raspberry Pi)
 * Node.js
 * npm